Pacific Grove Shoreline Management Plan

 Geologic and hydrologic conditions (October 2018)

-This report is helping the consultants determine coastal erosion rates and a 30-year erosion-setback line.
+This report helped the consultants determine coastal erosion rates and a 30-year erosion-setback line.
 It is based on previous coastal maps and reports, and a detailed site reconnaissance.
-The data will help inform recommendations to address hazards such as coastal erosion, bluff recession, slope instability and wave run-up.
+The data will be used to inform recommendations to address hazards such as coastal erosion, bluff recession, slope instability and wave run-up.

 Review of related plans (October 2018)